Blog Layout

 property-management-capex-fees

 Some property management companies may have hidden fees.
-It's essential to choose a company like CAPEX Property, which offers transparent pricing with no hidden costs.
+It's essential to discuss all fees upfront with your property manager.
+CAPEX Property offers transparent pricing with no hidden costs.

 • Do all property management companies charge lease renewal fees?